gnosisadvisory/gnosisadvisory.github.io/_posts/2026-07-22-replacing-pitchbook-market-sizing-tool.md

 ---
-title: "Replacing a £50,000 Subscription with a Market Sizing Tool"
+title: "My market sizing tool replaced a £50,000 subscription"
 date: 2026-07-22
 tag: Commercial Due Diligence
-subtitle: "The hidden cost in every CDD project is not the analysis.
+subtitle: "The hidden cost in every CDD and strategy project is not the analysis.
 It has always been data collection."
 image: /assets/images/market_sizing_output_automotive.png
 description: "I built a tool that reads Companies House PDFs at scale, extracts financials automatically, and produces branded market sizing outputs — at project cost rather than a £50,000 annual subscription."
 ---